This crazy winter,

-Your haiku is on one of five topics:
+Your haiku is on one of three topics:

 - your EUI experience